microsoft/Microsoft-MPI/example/Run_MPIHelloWorld.md

 in the Start menu.
 ![inline](./screenshots/x64_prompt.png)

-To compile your program into an `.obj` file, go to the folder where `MPIHelloWorld.cpp` exists and run:<br>
+To compile your program into an `.obj` file, go to the folder where `MPIHelloWorld.cpp` exists and run (you may ignore the warning message):<br>
 `cl /I"C:\Program Files (x86)\Microsoft SDKs\MPI\Include" /c MPIHelloWorld.cpp`
 ![inline](./screenshots/compile.png)